 The ketogenic, or keto, diet is a low-carb way of eating that has been adopted by many looking to lose weight and improve health.

-When following a keto diet, carbs are typically reduced to under 50 grams per day.
+When following a keto diet, carbs are typically reduced to 20 to 50 grams per day.

 However, to reap the benefits of the keto diet, it must be implemented correctly.